armandas/embedded-rust-workshop/src/i2c_bus_sharing.md

 Our IMU is also on the I2C bus, so we have to share the peripheral between the two device drivers.

 As explained in the [`embedded-hal`][1] crate documentation, we can use the [`embedded-hal-bus`][2] for this.
-The crate provides several types of abstractions for bus sharing, bus since we're working in a single-threaded application, a `RefCell` will be sufficient.
+The crate provides several types of abstractions for bus sharing, but since we're working in a single-threaded application, a `RefCell` will be sufficient.

 Let's start by importing the necessary types.